Andre Smith (offensive tackle): Professional career

-2009 NFL Draft
+Pre-draft

-Widely believed to be the best run-blocking tackle in the 2009 NFL Draft, Smith drew comparisons to Jason Peters.
+Widely believed to be the best run-blocking tackle in the 2009 NFL draft, Smith drew comparisons to Jason Peters.
 At the 2009 NFL Combine, Smith weighed 332 pounds.
 He also looked out of shape as he ran 40 yards shirtless, clocking at a slow 5.28, and had a disappointing 19 repetitions on the bench with 225 pounds.

 He decided to leave the combine early in order to prepare for Alabama's Pro Day on March 11, 2009.
 Smith, however, did not inform his group leader at the combine before he left, and later apologized, stating: "If I had the chance to do it all over, I wouldn't have handled it the way I did.
 I should have told my group leader that I was leaving, and I didn't.
 I didn't mean to ruffle any feathers or step on any toes.
 I didn't mean to grandstand anyone at the combine.
 That was not my intention at all, and I apologize for my mistake."
 Smith also admitted that he wasn't prepared or in shape.

 His Pro Day performance at Alabama on March 11, 2009, was equally unimpressive, although his weight was down to 325 pounds.
 It was expected that his poor performances at the Combine and at Pro Day would strongly impact his draft positioning.
 Initially thought of as the best offensive tackle in the draft and a possible No. 1 pick, Smith was moved to third among offensive tackles (commonly behind Jason Smith and Eugene Monroe) after the combine.